Macau LRT: Map, Lines, Fares, Usage & Ride Guide

 🧳 Plan Your Macau Trip: Cheap Flights, Best Hotels, Macau eSIM.

-Macau LRT Operating Hours & Major Spots
+Macau LRT Lines, Operating Hours & Major Stations

 Most Macau LRT services run from 6:30 AM to around 11:15 PM on weekdays, with extended service until 11:59 PM on weekends and public holidays.
 Trains run frequently, but it is still best to check official notices for real time updates.